nirajmahajan/Visualising-CNNs/README.md

 Visualisation techniques for CNNs are an important field to understand the "blackbox" our conventional CNNs are.
 This paper [1] introduces us to a widely used visualisation technique known as "Class Activation Mappings" (or CAMs).
 The authors propose a simple but effective technique to identify the object pixels in an image by extracting information from the conv layers output that is normally lost when passed through the FC layers.
 Despite the simplicity of the method, CAMs achieve comparable results with SOTA methods in object detection on popular datasets like ILSVRC.

-In this project, I have explored the applications of CAM on several architecture-dataset combination and contrasted the results with another popular visualisation technique using saliency maps, proposed by *Simonyan et al* [2].
-I have also implemented weakly supervised number detection in the wild as an application of feature localisation using Class Activation Mappings.
+In this project, we have explored the applications of CAM on several architecture-dataset combination and contrasted the results with another popular visualisation technique using saliency maps, proposed by *Simonyan et al* [2].
+We have also implemented weakly supervised number detection in the wild as an application of feature localisation using Class Activation Mappings.

 ## Setup